WordPerfect for DOS Updated | Site Map | Search | Troubleshooting Guide | Feedback | Voluntary Contributions | FAQ

 If you already know that my advice will not work, before you have even tried it, then you clearly know more about WordPerfect than I do, and I can do nothing more to help.

 Q. In the WPDOS forum at wpuniverse.com you posted a link to some instructions on this site.
 Your instructions are clear, safe, complete, and so idiot-proof that even I will be able to follow them.
-But I want people to pay a lot of attention to me, so could you please write again and tell me whether you really think I should follow those instructions.
+But I want people to pay a lot of attention to me, so could you please write to me and tell me whether you really think I should follow those instructions?
 And, then, after you tell me that you really think I should follow those instructions, I'll write to you again to ask whether you really, really, think I should follow those instructions.
 Thank you, and have a nice day.

 A. Please follow the instructions.